-Ms Elisabeth Lenders commenced as principal at Kingswood College in January 2011.
+Ms Elisabeth Lenders OAM commenced as Principal at Kingswood College in January 2011.

 Elisabeth is President of the Centre for Strategic Education (CSE), a leading provider of teacher professional development, publications, and consultancy in education.